mcconville/blog/_posts/blog/2020-05-18-is-it-or-isnt-it.md

 <img alt="timeline of my symptoms" src="https://raw.githubusercontent.com/mcconville/blog/gh-pages/images/symptoms.png" width="100%">

-Every cough or sneeze at the moment seems to come with a question mark, and every change in health a cause to ask if it is 'the virus'.
+For most people, every cough or sneeze these days seems to come with a question mark, and every change in health a cause to ask if it is 'the virus'.
 I haven't asked that about myself until now ... even during the first few days of what turned out to be a breathless few weeks, I was looking for any other explanation, not believing I could be infected.
 No one wants to believe it.

 ### TL:DR;